Skip to Content

 Repair or replacement of remote and automated meter reading equipment damaged within the control of the Customer will be charged to the Customer.

-The Utility may install, in a customer’s or landlord’s facility, meters capable of providing system information to the Utility including but not limited to pressure, temperature, and other water quality data.
+The Utility may install meters capable of providing system information to the Utility including but not limited to pressure, temperature, and other water quality data.

 Meter repair and replacement necessitated by ordinary wear will be paid for by the Utility.

 Meters, once set, may be changed in location at the request and expense of the Customer at the fees described in the table below.
 The meter relocation will be done only by personnel authorized by the Utility.
-(Chapter 62 §3 C)
+(Chapter 620)

 Meter repair and replacement caused by freezing, attempts to thaw, hot water, or by other cause within the control of the Customer will be charged to the Customer, including the cost of removing and replacing the damaged meter.

-If a meter is damaged due to freezing conditions, the backflow prevention device shall be replaced (for non-testable devices) or tested by a certified tester (for testable devices) at the Customer’s expense.
+If a meter and/or internal plumbing is damaged due to freezing conditions, the backflow prevention device shall be replaced (for non-testable devices) or tested by a certified tester (for testable devices) at the Customer’s expense.

-The Customer will be charged for the repair, replacement, or relocation of damaged meters in accordance with these Terms and Conditions based on the meter size and the time of repair as shown in the table below.
+The Customer will be charged a fee for the repair, replacement, or relocation of damaged meters in accordance with these Terms and Conditions based on the meter size and the time of repair.
 Costs are per meter, and do not include the cost of the meter.
+Meters will be billed at the actual cost of replacement.

-All other meters are periodically tested or replaced in accordance with Chapter 62 §3 G.
+All other meters are periodically tested or replaced in accordance with Chapter 620.

-All tests will be at the sole expense of the Utility, unless the Customer requests tests more frequently than once in eighteen (18) months, in which case the Utility will require the Customer to make a minimum charge in the amount of $60.00.
+All tests will be at the sole expense of the Utility, unless the Customer requests tests more frequently than once in eighteen (18) months, in which case the Utility will require the Customer to make a minimum deposit.
 After testing, a bill showing actual costs will be mailed to the Customer.
-If a meter tested at the request of a Customer does not conform to Chapter 62, the Customer’s deposit will be either refunded or credited to the Customer’s account.
-If the meter conforms to Chapter 62 the Customer will be required to pay the entire cost of said testing and any deposit made will be adjusted accordingly.
+If a meter tested at the request of a Customer does not conform to Chapter 620, the Customer’s deposit will be either refunded or credited to the Customer’s account.
+If the meter conforms to Chapter 620 the Customer will be required to pay the entire cost of said testing and any deposit made will be adjusted accordingly.
 The meter may be continued in use at the same location at the discretion of the Utility.

 Section 6: Cross Connections

-Cross connections between the Utility’s system and any other are prohibited unless deemed necessary and approved by the Utility and protected by an approved backflow-prevention method in compliance with rules of the State of Maine Internal Plumbing Code and the Utility’s Cross Connection Control Program.
-The Utility prohibits any connection that will cause back flow between the Utility’s system and any plumbing fixtures, device or appliance, or between any waste outlet or pipe having direct connection to waste drains.
-If the Owner of such a connection fails to break or properly protect the connection within a time limit specified by the Utility or Department, the Utility will discontinue service pursuant to Commission rules.
-(Chapter 62 §4)
+Cross connections between the Utility’s system and any other are prohibited unless deemed necessary and approved by the Utility and protected by an approved backflow-prevention method in compliance with rules of the State of Maine Internal Plumbing Code and the Utility’s Cross Connection Control Policy.
+The Utility prohibits any connection that will cause backflow between the Utility’s system and any plumbing fixtures, device, appliance, or between any waste outlet or pipe having direct connection to waste drains.
+If the Owner of such a connection fails to break or properly protect the connection within a time limit specified, the Utility will discontinue service pursuant to Commission rules.
+(Chapter 620)

 Customers with testable backflow prevention devices are responsible for the completion of device testing according to the Utility schedule, available at the Utility office.
 The Customer must select a certified contractor, as required in the Maine Internal Plumbing Code, to comply with this requirement.
 The Customer is responsible for paying for all testing and repair costs directly to the contractor.
 Upon completion of the testing process, the Customer, or agent of the customer, must submit a completed backflow prevention device certification form (the form must meet the reporting requirements of the Utility) for each device tested, within 30 days.
 If a Customer does not comply with the testing requirement or does not make repairs necessary to maintain full functionality of the device, the water service will be considered a dangerous condition and disconnected pursuant to Chapter 660 of the Commission’s Rules and Regulations.